dward2/BME547/Lectures/intro_to_gui.md

 new widget.
 For example:
 ```
-root = Tk() # Defines the top, or root, window, so doesn't have a parent
+root = tk.Tk() # Defines the top, or root, window, so doesn't have a parent
 content = ttk.Frame(root)  # The content Frame is placed in root
 ok_btn= ttk.Button(content)  # The ok_btn button is placed in the content Frame
 ```